-7 May 2019 - Experts in public health, research, psychology, gerontology, and veterinary medicine are gathering in Washington, D.C. for the first-ever Social Isolation, Loneliness and Companion Animals Summit, supported by Mars Petcare and the Human Animal Bond Research Institute
+7 May 2019 - Experts in public health, research, psychology, gerontology, and veterinary medicine are gathering in Washington, D.C. for the first-ever Social Isolation, Loneliness and Companion Animals Summit, supported by Mars Petcare and the Human Animal Bond Research Institute (HABRI).

 Participants will be sharing good practices and discuss ways to advance human-animal interaction research so that animal-assisted interventions become part of evidence-based public health policies to tackle social isolation.

 The one-day event will specifically focus on the role human-animal interaction can play in helping older adults who struggle with loneliness and people facing mental health challenges.